-Three groups of experts were enrolled in this study: patients (panel A), surgeons (panel B) and other healthcare professionals (panel C).
-There is no agreed method of determining required sample size for a consensus method Delphi survey [21], so a minimum recruitment target was set to balance the need for breadth of opinion and international involvement with the resources available.
-The recruitment target was 120 patients (24 per region), 60 surgeons and 60 other healthcare professionals (12 of each per region).
+Three groups of experts were enrolled in this study: patients (panel A), surgeons (panel B), and other health care professionals (panel C).
+There is no agreed method of determining required sample size for a consensus method Delphi survey,21 so a minimum recruitment target was set to balance the need for breadth of opinion and international involvement with resources available.
+Recruitment target was 120 patients (24 per region), 60 surgeons, and 60 other health care professionals (12 of each per region).
 Regional lead investigators were responsible for recruitment in their region.
 Maximum diversity sampling (nonprobabilistic purposeful sampling) was used to recruit a wide range of perspectives.
 The study was advertised via social media through charitable colorectal cancer organizations and peer support groups.
 Patient participants could volunteer by registering online.
-Care was taken to enrol patient participants who did not have a clinician-patient relationship with the lead investigators.
-All participants completed an enrolment registration form to obtain demographic details and, for patients, eligibility criteria and treatment information.
+Care was taken to enroll patient participants who did not have a clinician-patient relationship with lead investigators.
+All participants completed an enrollment registration form to obtain demographic details and, for patients, eligibility criteria and treatment information.
 Participants who completed a registration form were deemed to have given their consent to participate in the study; an additional consent form was not required.